ℹ️ Dynamic Logging

 - Upload your compilation to Sentio

-If you haven't login with Sentio CLI before, you may need to login first following the instructions in the console.
+If you haven't logged in with Sentio CLI before, you may need to login first following the instructions in the console.

-Now you can go back to the original transaction page, open simulator and choose your compilation in Source Override section and start simulation.
+Now you can go back to the original transaction page, open the simulator, and choose your compilation in the Source Override section to start simulation.